 For both the RDG and the Capacity & Energy PPA approaches, the concept of minimum availability metrics was broached.
 For these structures to succeed, the IPP must be contractually obligated to guarantee a specific availability for, and maintenance of, the equipment used to transform the raw renewable resource into energy.
-For the Capacity & Energy PPA, this obligation becomes the foundation of the monthly fixed payment for
+For the Capacity & Energy PPA, this obligation becomes the foundation of the monthly fixed payment for the resource.
+Failure to provide the capacity dictated in the agreement (with adjustments allowed for seasonal production differences and degradation) would result in IPP overpayment for the offered product.
+The RDG concept hinges on the ability to accurately predict potential renewable resource production at a given point in time, which becomes increasingly challenging as the forecast periods lengthens.

-$^{24}$ Net Effective \$/MWh = Delivered Energy x Gross Effective \$/MWh + Ancillary Services Impact.
+$^{^{24}}$ Net Effective \$/MWh = Delivered Energy x Gross Effective \$/MWh + Ancillary Services Impact.
 Ancillary services impact is the levelized value of having the unloaded energy available for spinning reserves or regulation services.

-&lt;sup>25 Because solar O&M costs tend to be more fixed/predictable in nature than variable costs, this example assumes that all costs are recovered via the fixed payment, with no variable payment included.
+25 Because solar O&M costs tend to be more fixed/predictable in nature than variable costs, this example assumes that all costs are recovered via the fixed payment, with no variable payment included.